Mikaela/Limnoria/Relaybot.html.md

 Uncheck the other checkboxes than "Notice" and you can close the window and you won't see spamming.

+## KVIRC

+I am not primarily KVIRC user and I cannot say anything else than right click RelayBot and select something that matches only RelayBot.

+**WARNING: KVIRC makes it very easy to also ignore pinkieval which you don't want to do as they are author of Limnoria and help people often!**

 ## Linkinus

 According to another person, there is a GUI where you can easily ignore